Akojede70/Tours-Project-using-React.js/README.md

 # Tours-Project-using-React.js

-The Projects shows Places you can do Tour and explore to including there prices and Pictures, you can also read more or less about the Project with a toggle button(functionality) of ReadMore and Less.
+The Projects shows the name of the Places you can do Tour and explore to including there prices and Pictures, you can also read more or less about the Project with a toggle button(functionality) of ReadMore and Less.
 If you are not interested in the tour you can also delete the tour with the Not Interested button.

 ![Screenshot (500)](https://user-images.githubusercontent.com/88320958/222712616-63644ae8-47bd-4181-9186-70f35a536a99.png)